ibagroup-eu/Visual-Flow-deploy/GCP_NFS_server_how_to.md

      sudo chmod 777 /share
      ```

-5. Add this foulder to nfs exports
+5. Add this folder to nfs exports

      Install vim (or any other tool for text edit) on your VM
      ```bash